mcubescloud/site/_posts/2020-01-17-what-is-cloud-kitchen.md

 Cloud restaurants operate as a production unit with a space for the preparation of food.
 Cloud kitchen provide no dine-in or takeaway facility.
 Customers can only order food from restaurant apps.

+With food aggregators like **Zomato, Swiggy & Uber Eats** taking complete responsibility of online deliveries, restaurants can now focus on just food as they don’t have to manage delivery boys or worry about expensive rentals & outlet rush.
+The cloud kitchen normally lists itself on third party apps and can have their own online ordering websites & apps (& save commissions).

+Here’s an infographic on how different Cloud Kitchen Business Model’s work :

+![](/assets/ck3.png)

 The reasons behind the overwhelming success of cloud kitchen concept are:

 * Low investment cost
 * Speed in service
 * Customer feedback to better performance
-* low infrastructure cost

-With food aggregators like **Zomato, Swiggy & Uber Eats** taking complete responsibility of online deliveries, restaurants can now focus on just food as they don’t have to manage delivery boys or worry about expensive rentals & outlet rush.
-The cloud kitchen normally lists itself on third party apps and can have their own online ordering websites & apps (& save commissions).

-Here’s an infographic on how different Cloud Kitchen Business Model’s work :

-![](/assets/ck3.png)

-Why should you go in for a cloud kitchen?

 ## Low investment cost